teur/OpenReader-WebUI/README.md

 OpenReader WebUI is a document reader with Text-to-Speech capabilities, offering a TTS read along experience with narration for both PDF and EPUB documents.
 It can use any OpenAI compatible TTS endpoint, including [Kokoro-FastAPI](https://github.com/remsky/Kokoro-FastAPI).

-- 🎯 **TTS API Integration**: Compatible with OpenAI text to speech API, Kokoro FastAPI TTS, or any other compatible service; enabling high-quality voice narration
+- 🎯 **TTS API Integration**:
+  - Compatible with OpenAI text to speech API and GPT-4o Mini TTS, Kokoro-FastAPI TTS, or any other compatible service
+  - Support for multiple TTS models (tts-1, tts-1-hd, gpt-4o-mini-tts, kokoro)
+  - Custom model support for experimental or self-hosted models
+  - Model-specific instructions support (for gpt-4o-mini-tts)
 - 💾 **Local-First Architecture**: Uses IndexedDB browser storage for documents
 - 🛜 **Optional Server-side documents**: Manually upload documents to the next backend for all users to download
 - 📖 **Read Along Experience**: Follow along with highlighted text as the TTS narrates